The Best Vegetarian Restaurants in London | 15 Meat-Free Masters

 Details: Spitalfields: 65 Commercial Street, E1 6BD | Soho: 15 Poland Street, W1F 8PR | Book a table

 Trying to convince someone that vegetarian food doesn’t all have to be raw and virtuous, or a bit creepy (bleeding plant burgers, we’re looking at you)?
 Take them to Tendril, the “mostly vegan” dining concept from ex-Chiltern Firehouse and The Dairy chef Rishim Sachdeva.
-Ahead of opening a permanent branch, it’s popping up for a year or so in a space just off Regent’s Street.
-And the menu’s stunning – a hit list of flavourful dishes showcasing vegetables in their own right that will knock any meat FOMO right on the head.
+After years of critically acclaimed pop-ups, the place has put down permanent roots by Bond Street station.
+And the menu’s stunning – a hit list of varied dishes showcasing vegetables in their own right that will knock any meat FOMO right on the head.

 Details: 5 Princes Street, W1B 2LQ | Book a table

 A bright yellow, endearingly chaotic corner shop-cum-cafe run by Sally and Jamshid, aka Mr. & Mrs. Shopkeeper.
-Persepolis is brimming with everything from falafel makers to olive oil soap, as well as nine and a half tables from which you can feast on a selection of Middle Eastern-inspired dishes including big sharing platters of meze, from brunch until dinner.
+Persepolis is brimming with everything from falafel makers to olive oil soap, as well as nine and a half tables from which you can feast on an all-vegetarian selection of Middle Eastern-inspired dishes, from brunch until dinner.

 Details: 28-30 Peckham High Street, SE15 5DT | Book on 020 7639 8007

 Common Ground’s leafy back garden sets the stage for equally leafy food – every dish on their brunch and lunch menu is vegetarian (and exceptionally delicious).
 Tuck into Korean-inspired croissants stuffed with fudgy egg and kimchi; focaccia to swish round skillets of Turkish eggs; tamarind-roasted aubergine fatteh salad and crispy potato latke with poached eggs.